 Why pay more?
 Higher-end ones have faster-charging batteries, a huge real-world benefit, indicators to let you know when you’re pressing too hard, extra modes and smart features.
 That’s right, even the humble electric toothbrush has “gone smart”.

 These smarts are used to analyse your toothbrushing technique and let you know which areas of the mouth you don’t spend enough time in.
 You might wonder why you’d subject yourself to this kind of critique, but if it saves you a £2000 dental bill or a root canal, it’s worth it.

 - Read our best electric toothbrush test for more information

 Philips and Oral-B are the two biggest names in electric toothbrushes.
-And you’ll likely deals for both brands during Black Friday 2019.
+And you’ll likely deals for both brands throughout the year.
 Oral-B uses a traditional rotating head, Philips “sonic” technology that makes parts of the head vibrate more quickly, usually with less pronounced motion.

 Toothpaste master Colgate makes electric toothbrushes too, using sonic tech similar to Phillips's.

 Which is better?
 We nerded out and dug up some clinical studies from PubMed.
 Several 8-12 week studies claim oscillating brushes are more effective, but a review of multiple of these studies basically found there wasn’t much difference.
 We reckon some of you may prefer the feel of a sonic brush, but Oral-B’s smaller heads are generally much easier to fit into the tricky areas of your mouth.

 Here are some of the electric toothbrushes we recommend looking out for when you're ready to replace your old one.

 Electric toothbrush deals